FleekHQ/fleek-docs/content/BuildConfigurations.md

 - **MonoRepos**

 If your codebase works as a monorepo, you can set up your deploy to point at a specific base directory in your code base.
-When you configure the base directory Terminal will use the base directory as the primary or root directory and build your site from there.
+When you configure the base directory Fleek will use the base directory as the primary or root directory and build your site from there.

 - **Gatsby**